Food By Themes

 15. June Bakery

-June Bakery is quite a hole-in-the-wall amongst the traditional bakeries on this list, but it remains extremely popular amongst fans for their ultra-affordable cheese and orh nee tarts.
+Located along Beach Road, June Bakery is quite a hole-in-the-wall amongst the traditional bakeries on this list, but it remains extremely popular amongst fans for their ultra-affordable Cheese Tart and Orh Nee Tart.
 Prices are $1.50 for their tarts, though they tend to sell out by midday, so head down fast.
-Other goodies to get include their Peanut Mochi (price TBD), where QQ sweet potato mochi dusted in ground peanut buries and a generous amount of yam filling.
+Other goodies include their Peanut Mochi ($1.50), a QQ sweet potato mochi generously filled with yam and dusted in ground peanuts.

 Read our June Bakery review.